-Visit Hai Van pass on the way to Da nang and Hoi an by car or motorbike
+Visit Hai Van Pass on the way to Da nang and Hoi an by car or motorbike

 Hai Van pass means Ocean Clouds pass as the peak of the mountain is in the clouds while its foot is close to the sea.
 With a height of 500m above sea level, and a length of 21km, this is the highest and longest pass in Vietnam.
 A visit to the pass will satisfy any desire to conquer the Hai Van peak, and you will enjoy yourself in a stunning natural setting.
-To pass the Hai Van pass, you should be a good driver because there is no more dangerous mountain pass in Viet Nam than Hai Van pass and it will be a long journey when you have to drive continuously for about 1 hour to pass the pass.
-Despite this challenge, tourists to this pass will be stunned by its spectacular scenery and the harmonious beauty of the clouds, mountains and sea.
+To pass the Hai Van pass, you should be a good driver because there is no more dangerous mountain pass in Viet Nam than Hai Van pass and it will be a long journey when you have to drive continuously for about 1 hour to over the pass.
+Despite this challenge, tourists to this pass will be stunning by its spectacular scenery and the harmonious beauty of the clouds, mountains and sea.

 Stopping at the top of Hai Van Pass, tourists can visit a rampart and a fortified gateway built in 1826, during the reign of Emperor Minh Mang.
-The side of the gate facing Thua Thien-Hue Province is inscribed with the 3 words “Hai Van Quan” (Hai Van Gate).
+The side of the gate facing Thua Thien-Hue Province is inscribe with the 3 words “Hai Van Quan” (Hai Van Gate).
 The other side, looking down on Da Nang and Quang Nam Province, says “Thien ha de nhat hung quan” (The most marvellous wonder).
-Despite its long history, the gate is still solid, but it is now covered with moss.
+Despite its long history, the gate is still solid, but it is now cover with moss.
 Nowadays, on the top of the pass, there is also a collection of cafes and gift shops.
 Toilets are also available.
 Here, tourists can stop to take a short rest, have a refreshing drink or buy some souvernir before continuing their journey.